Skip to main content

 The Image URL is only recommended when adding the HTML email timer code to your emails is not an option.

-Typically there will be a place to add an Image to your emails, so select that option and then input the Image URL where it asks for a URL, using the method below.
+Typically, there will be a place to add an Image to your emails, so select that option and then input the Image URL where it asks for a URL, using the method below.

 To add the timer using the Image URL, it is important to copy the Image URL for every email.
 This is to ensure that the email timer is not cached in some email clients like Apple Mail.

-This means you would go to the Emails section of your campaign, copy the Image URL and paste that into the image in the first email.
+This means you would go to the Emails section of your campaign, copy the Image URL, and paste that into the image in the first email.

 For the second email, go back to the Emails section of your Deadline Funnel campaign again, copy the Image URL and then paste that into the image in the second email.